-Refund Policy - Matriculated Students
+Refund Policy - Degree-seeking Students

-The Maine Community College System Board of Trustees has established the following schedule as policy (No. 707) for refunding tuition and room and board payments to full and part-time matriculated students who withdraw from the College or course(s) in accordance with the schedule and provision set forth below.
+The Maine Community College System Board of Trustees has established the following schedule as policy (No. 707) for refunding tuition and room and board payments to full and parttime degree-seeking students who withdraw from the College or course(s) in accordance with the schedule and provision set forth below.